Video Game: Minecraft Adventure Maps

 - Shout-Out: The special items are all named after various well-known Minecraft players.

-- Shielded Core Boss: With Magmo you have to destroy the 3 Corruption Crystals before he appears, with Belzius you can't hurt him and have to free the 3 prisoners to get the item that kills him, with Lord Frozenberg you have to destroy the 3 Nodes to get the only weapon that can hurt him, and with Unknown you have to destroy 2 sets of Endercrystals twice before Grobo appears.
+- Shielded Core Boss: With Magmo you have to destroy the 3 Corruption Crystals before he appears, with Belzius you can't hurt him and have to free the 3 Villagers to get the item that kills him, with Lord Frozenberg you have to break the 3 Nodes in the Frozen Dream to get the only weapon that can hurt him, and with Unknown you have to destroy 2 sets of Corrupted Crystals twice before Grobo appears.

 - Underground Level: The Mines.